presslabs/toplytics/src/README.txt

 The data from GA is refreshed every hour.
 During this interval, the information is safely stored using transients and options.

 = How to use the custom template? =
-To use a custom template you need to create a file named custom.blade.php in /wp-content/plugins/toplytics/resources/views/frontend.
-You can simply copy the widget.blade.php file found here and rename it custom.blade.php.
+To use a custom template you just need to copy the file `toplytics-template.php` from Toplytics' plugin folder to your theme folder.

 You can then customize your template.

-Toplytics will look for the custom.blade.php file if it exists at the before mentioned path, then for the file toplytics-template.php in the active theme folder (this is to ensure backwards compatibility) and last but not least for the widget.blade.php file found at /wp-content/plugins/toplytics/resources/views/frontend.
+The plugin will first search for the file `toplytics-template.php` in the active theme folder, and, if that's not found, it will search for it in the plugin folder.
+The custom template from the theme folder has priority over the one in the plugin folder.

 = How can I use the shortcode? =
 The shortcode has 3 parameters: period -> default=month (today/week/month), numberposts -> default=5 (min=1/max=250), showviews -> default=false (true/false)